-If there has been no denunciation, the Convention shall be renewed tacitly every five years.
+If there has been no denunciation, it shall be renewed tacitly every five years.

 Any denunciation shall be notified to the Ministry of Foreign Affairs of the Netherlands at least six months before the end of the five year period.

 It may be limited to certain of the territories to which the Convention applies.